Nutritious Solid Foods for 9-Month-Old Baby | SuperBottoms

 Introduce New Foods Gradually

-• One at a time: Introduce one new food at a time to monitor for allergies or sensitivities.
+• One at a time: Introduce each new food to monitor for allergies or sensitivities.

 • Wait a few days: Wait a few days before introducing another new food to observe your baby's reaction.